 Figure 2.
-Up, Photogrammetric model from 2019 survey.
-Down, Nikon D750 camera.
+(Top) Photogrammetric model from 2019 survey.
+(Bottom) Nikon D750 camera.

-This survey of the fortress was based on UAV-borne imagery, which allowed the reconstruction of exteriors 3-D model.
-Besides, UAV-borne imagery allows to detect homologous points for orientation of archive images based on unchanged architectural details.
+This survey of the fortress was based on UAV-borne imagery, which enabled the reconstruction of a 3D model of the exterior.
+In addition, the UAV-borne imagery was used to detect homologous points for the orientation of archive images based on unchanged architectural details.

-A fixed focus (f=20mm – 35mm format equivalent) camera with a 12.4 MP (image size 4000px x 3000px) 1/2.3" CMOS sensor, fitted on board a DJI FC330 UAV, was used to collect a total of 110 images, divided in two sets at 40m and 60m respectively flight levels relative to the top of the walls.
+A fixed focus (f=20 mm–35 mm format equivalent) camera with a 12.4 MP (image size 4000 px×3000 px) 1/2.3" CMOS sensor set onto a DJI FC330 UAV was used to collect a total of 110 images, which were divided into two sets based on their flight levels relative to the top of the walls (40 m and 60 m).

 METHODS AND RESULTS

-Pisa urban walls
+Urban walls in Pisa

 The data sets described above yielded two models.
-In the first case, all the images collected by the cameras in the 2010 survey were processed using SfM and MVS to generate a 3-D photogrammetric model (Figure 1, up).
-Orientation with automatic tiepoints detection has been successfully performed on 77 out of 92 images collected with the three cameras.
-Photogram alignment for this model presented some problems, due to both different image resolution and quality and insufficient overlap, since the photographs targeted photoplan production.
-In addition, variable focal length, pixel size and image size entail the project having poorly defined sections, with minor morphological issues.
-For these reasons, manual input of about 35 tie points was required in order to assist the photogrammetry software in correctly matching homologous points.
-The precision of the resulting model was assessed by means of Check Points (CP's), whos coordinates was derived from the TLS survey.
+In the first case, all of the images collected by the cameras in the 2010 survey were processed using SfM and MVS to generate a 3D photogrammetric model (Figure 1, top).
+Orientation with automatic tie-point detection was successfully performed on 77 out of 92 images collected with the three cameras.
+The photogrammetric alignment for this model presented some problems due to both different image resolutions and quality and insufficient overlap, since the photographs were intended for the production of photoplans.
+In addition, the model has poorly defined sections and minor morphological issues resulting from variable focal lengths, pixel sizes and image sizes.
+For these reasons, manual input was required for about 35 tie points in order to assist the photogrammetry software in correctly matching homologous points.
+The precision of the resulting model was assessed using check points (CPs), the coordinates of which were derived from the TLS survey.

-TLS provided the coordinates of some Ground Control Points (GCPs) used in photogrammetry processing (8 points).
-Selecting other 10 control points for alignment checking yielded a mean error of 2.8 pixels / 5cm.
+TLS provided the coordinates of some of the GCPs used for the photogrammetric processing (8 points).
+Selecting another 10 control points for alignment checking yielded a mean error of 2.8 pixels/5 cm.

 This model represents the survey object prior to any restoration intervention, showing the volumes and the decay.

-The 2019 survey generated a further, high-precision photogrammetry model, representing the survey object after the restoration (Figure 2, up).
+The 2019 survey generated a further high-precision photogrammetry model, representing the survey object after the restoration (Figure 2, top).

-The comparison between these models yields a noteworthy documentation, which allows to analyse variations in volumes and geometry, the consistence of the restoration and the extant structural decay.
+The comparison between these models provides important documentation of the changes and makes it possible to analyse variations in volumes and geometry and determine the impact of the restoration and the extant of structural decay.

-The 2010 model allows to observe several pathologies, such as the lack of crowning on the majority of the battlement, geometric disruptions and fractures, as well as the presence of biotic film and shrubs growing on the walls, breaking up the building materials and affecting the optimal structural conditions.
+The 2010 model reveals several pathologies, such as the lack of crowning on the majority of the battlement, geometric disruptions and fractures and the presence of biotic film and shrubs growing on the walls, breaking up the building materials and affecting the optimal structural conditions.

-On the other hand, the 2019 model allows to keep track of geometrical changes intervened over time, such as integration of volumes, which have modified the previous shapes, and the addition of external elements allowing for safe pedestrian practicability.
+Moreover, the 2019 model makes it possible to track the geometrical changes that have accrued over time, such as the integration of volumes that modified previous shapes and the addition of external elements allowing for safe pedestrian movement.
 The removal of biotic film and the restoration of fractures can also be observed, along with the ongoing growth of shrubs and other plants continuing their disruptive action on joints.

-The two clouds have been compared in order to visually detect the morphological changes occurred over time (Figure 3).
+The two clouds have been compared in order to visually detect the morphological changes that have occurred over time (Figure 3).

-Fortezza Vecchia
+The Fortezza Vecchia